 - Self-Employment Program (SEP) for Persons with Disabilities (PWD) and Persons with Persistent Multiple Barriers (PPMB)

 SEP is a program of income reviews which determine business deductions and exemptions for the use of eligible Persons with Disabilities or Persons with Persistent Multiple Barriers clients who are, or wish to become, self-employed.

-- Minister's Council on Employment For Persons with Disabilities
+- Minister's Council on Employment and Accessibility

 The Minister's Council establishes a partnership between government, business, education, community-based organizations and persons with disabilities - all with the aim of increasing the employment, employability and independence of persons with disabilities.